2026 United States House of Representatives elections in Georgia

-The 2026 United States House of Representatives elections in Georgia will be held on November 3, 2026, to elect the 14 U.S. representatives from the State of Georgia, one from all 14 of the state's congressional districts.
+The 2026 United States House of Representatives elections in Georgia will be held on November 3, 2026, to elect the 14 U.S. representatives from the state of Georgia.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary election will take place on a date that has not yet been announced.
+Primary elections took place on May 19, 2026, and in races where no candidate received over 50% in a primary, runoff elections were held on June 16.

 District 1

 The 1st district is based in the southeast corner of the state, encompassing Savannah.
 The incumbent is Republican Buddy Carter, who was re-elected with 62.0% of the vote in 2024.
 On May 8, 2025, Carter announced that he would run for U.S. Senate in 2026.